 In the first phase, scoping was done by MoovingON’s experts, who analyzed Sisense’s needs and requirements and defined the metrics to work with.
 The work included collaboration with IT teams, support teams, and cloud operations teams, and together the goals were set for monitoring.
 Then, a secure connection between Sisense’s environment and MoovingON’s operation center was established.
 In the final phase, the runbook was written, including details of cases and responses according to Sisense’s requirements.
 For example, what process to follow if a server crashes or when a cluster is down.
 Maintaining the runbook on an ongoing basis, ensured that at every stage the knowledge remains with Sisense and the company can use it to improve its processes as well.

-Zeldner says that today, the level of collaboration is such that MoovingON’s NOC management platform system (XiteiT) directly opens tickets in Sisense’s internal support system, where Sisense teams can handle with it directly and the entire process is transparent to both parties, so that troubleshooting time can be accelerated.
+Zeldner says that today, the level of collaboration is such that MoovingON’s CloudOps management platform system (MoovingON.ai) directly opens tickets in Sisense’s internal support system, where Sisense teams can handle it directly and the entire process is transparent to both parties so that troubleshooting time can be accelerated.